Publication: December 2016 by Harlequin Historical

 Needless to say, she didn’t return to work (good thing it was after 5:00 pm) and she didn’t immediately return home either.
 At that moment, she insists Etta James was singing “At Last”.
 It was only natural she’d start writing romances as well.

-Currently, she lives in London with her two completely opposite children, who if not for their birth certificates and their red hair, she’d argue they weren’t related, and her husband, who if not for his red hair, would have returned them.
+Currently, she lives in Seattle with her two completely opposite children, who if not for their birth certificates and their red hair, she’d argue they weren’t related, and her husband, who if not for his red hair, would have returned them.

 Author photos by David Garfield.